influxdata/docs-v2/content/v2.0/collect-data/quickstart.md

 data collected using the Telegraf plugins and connection that you configured.
 You can continue to explore the new time series data being collected in your bucket by creating new cells and trying out different visualizations and cell displays.

+For more information on creating InfluxDB 2.0 dashboards, see [Visualize data with InfluxDB](http://v2.dpcs.influxdata.com/v2.0/visualize-data/).